xzjiu/MIA_Skin_Classification/README.md

 You need to change the `data_path` in `train.py` manually around line 100
 * Inference

-For single image inference: please use function "process_image" in `skin_inference.py`
+For single image inference: please use function "process_image" in `skin_inference.py` (manually change model path around line 29)
 * Test

 For dataset evaluation: please use